Home » PAT Tools

-The UW PAT program provides several tools and information to help you navigate the rules and regulations surrounding pesticide use.
+The UW PAT program provides several tools and information to help you with various aspects of pesticide application.

 Calibration Sheet – This is grid of amounts (in both fluid ounces (fl. oz.) and milliliters (mls) that an applicator needs to catch from a nozzle at a specified GPA, speed, and nozzle width.